Claudio Aprile: Copetin Restaurant & Bar Toronto (2017–2019)

 In June 2017, Aprile reinvented his original Origin restaurant space and opened Copetin Restaurant & Bar at the same Saint James location on King Street East in Toronto.
-This upscale high-end, fine-dining restaurant of his was featured in Season 5 of MasterChef Canada's Restaurant Takeover team challenge.
-The open-concept kitchen in the 80-seat dining room offered "not one, not two, but four separate menus: An a la carte dinner card for the eastern dining room, a menu of casual salads and sandwiches for the patio, a slate of bar snacks for the western "lounge" half of the resto, and an anything-goes tasting menu for those who elect to sit at the kitchen rail."
+Copetin was featured in Season 5 of MasterChef Canada's Restaurant Takeover team challenge.
 Aprile closed Copetin in February 2019.

 Xango (2019–2023)

-In September 2019, Aprile teamed up hospitality icon Nick Di Donato of the Liberty Entertainment Group to open up Xango, a Latin American restaurant located in the heart of Toronto's King St. West neighborhood that specialized in serving Nikkei (Japanese Peruvian) inspired Latin cuisine.
+In early September of 2019, Aprile teamed up with Nick Di Donato of the Liberty Entertainment Group to open up Xango, an Asian and Latin American restaurant located in the heart of Toronto's King St. West neighbourhood that specialized in serving Nikkei (Japanese Peruvian) inspired Latin cuisine.
 Xango closed down without notice in 2023.

+Bar Origin (2026–present)

+On July 8, 2026, Aprile opened up Bar Origin in downtown Burlington, a relaunch of his original Origin restaurant.
+According to Toronto Life, the menu brings back his "greatest hits...the crispy calamari with caramelized peanut sauce or the iconic spicy Japanese hand rolls."

 Masterchef Canada (2014–2021)

-Aprile was one of the original three presenters / judges on MasterChef Canada through Season 7.
+Aprile was one of the original three main judges on MasterChef Canada for the first 7 seasons.